Colleen Hanabusa: Law career

-Hanabusa is a labor lawyer with almost 30 years of experience, and a corporate officer in a family-run corporation.
-She has been recognized in The Best Lawyers in America, Woodward and White, Inc., served as a delegate to the Hawai`i State Judicial Conference, and was noted in Honolulu Magazine as one of Hawai`i's A+ Attorneys in 1993 and subsequent years.
+Hanabusa was a labor lawyer with almost 30 years of experience, and a corporate officer in a family-run corporation.
+She was recognized in The Best Lawyers in America, Woodward and White, Inc.; served as a delegate to the Hawai`i State Judicial Conference; and was noted in Honolulu Magazine as one of Hawai`i's A+ Attorneys in 1993 and subsequent years.

 Hawaii Senate

 In November 1998 Hanabusa was elected the state senator from the 21st District.
-The 21st District includes Wai'anae, where her family has resided for four generations, as well as Ko Olina, Kahe Point, Nanakuli, Ma'ili, Makaha, Makua and Ka'ena Point.
+The 21st District includes Wai'anae, where her family has resided for four generations, as well as Ko Olina, Kahe Point, Nanakuli, Ma'ili, Makaha, Makua, and Ka'ena Point.

 One of Hanabusa's first acts upon being elected was to organize senators to vote against the second-term confirmation of Hawaii Attorney General Margery Bronster.

 Hanabusa served as Senate Majority Leader before being elected the first woman president of the Senate in 2006, making her the first Asian American woman to preside over a state legislative chamber in the United States.
 In 2003 she was named one of Hawaii's "top ten political power brokers", along with the state's governor and two U.S. senators, by Hawaii Business Magazine.

 Hanabusa ran unsuccessfully in a special election held in January 2003 to replace the late Patsy T. Mink as U.S. Representative from Hawai'i's 2nd congressional district, losing to Ed Case, a Blue Dog Democrat.
-In 2006 she ran for the same seat after Case retired to unsuccessfully challenge Senator Daniel Akaka in the Democratic primary.
+In 2006 she ran for the same seat after Case decided not run for reelection to the house but rather to in the end unsuccessfully challenge Senator Daniel Akaka in the Democratic primary.
 Hanabusa was again unsuccessful, losing in the Democratic primary to former Lieutenant Governor Mazie Hirono by 844 votes.